dingusxmcgee/Carpool/README.md

 With optional 5deg angle, front height is 22.3mm.
 Without, it is 21mm.

+Bottom case is provided with both angle attached(using 3 less screws) and detached(for easier 3D printing).
+Bottom is designed for 19mm cork bumpons (like these https://www.amazon.com/Rockler-Self-Adhesive-Cork-Dots/dp/B001GH7JXW)

 Carpool uses the following screws to piece it all together:
  * Bottom case to top case: m2.5 - sockethead or smaller - 8-11mm (4x)
  * Hull bottom mount plate: m2.5 - sockethead or smaller -  6-8mm (4x)